What You Can Expect When You Work With Us

 A chimney sweep is a professional chimney technician who ensures homes are safe to use in their fireplaces.
 Since the 1700s, fireplace owners have known cleaning their chimneys is a risky task.
 Homeowners would seek the help of young boys who would climb up their chimney to clean each brick and tile in the interior.
 Thankfully, commercial-grade equipment has taken that job away from children.
 Despite people knowing for over 300 years that chimney cleaning is very important, many people neglect to do this task, or they attempt to do it themselves.

 Chimney sweeps are highly trained workers who have the proper equipment to clean chimneys thoroughly.
-Most homeowners do not have the necessary tools to get up and inside the chimney.
+Most homeowners do not have the necessary tools to get up and inside of the chimney.
 To reach the entire chimney a pro needs the proper tools.
 A professional chimney sweep will use extendable brushes, specialized cleaning agents, and even cameras to ensure your chimney is completely clean.
-With that being said, hiring professional chimney sweep Tuscaloosa, such as those at Sootaway, has a multitude of benefits.
+With that being said, hiring a professional chimney sweep Tuscaloosa, such as those at SootAway, has a multitude of benefits.